gcc-mirror/gcc/gcc/config/riscv/sync.md

 ;; Atomic memory operations.

-;; Implement atomic stores with amoswap.
-Fall back to fences for atomic loads.
+;; Implement atomic stores with conservative fences.
+Fall back to fences for ;; atomic loads.
+;; This allows us to be compatible with the ISA manual Table A.6 and Table A.7.
 (define_insn "atomic_store<mode>"
   [(set (match_operand:GPR 0 "memory_operand" "=A")
     (unspec_volatile:GPR